iterative/dvc.org/content/docs/studio/get-started.md

 login, an example project is already created for you to explore, and you can add more projects._

-3. Each project on this dashboard displays the metrics that Iterative Studio identified in your Git repository.
+2. Each project on this dashboard displays the metrics that Iterative Studio identified in your Git repository.
 In the figure above, you can see that `avg_prec` and `roc_auc` metrics are displayed.

+## Add your projects

-4. To connect to a new repository, click on `Add a Project`.
+1. To connect to a new repository, click on `Add a Project`.
 All the organizations that you have access to will be listed.

     <admon type="info">